-LANDSCAPING- See Zoning Ordinance Article II General Provisions Definitions and Word Usage
+LANDSCAPING- See Zoning Ordinance Article II General Provisions Definitions and Word Usage through documentary research and the use of new materials.

 MAINTENANCE- Any work which will involve no change in materials, dimensions, or design of a Structure within the District.